victorcouste/data-tools/README.md

 Personal, not exhaustive and subjective list (and categories) of "modern" Data Tools and Projects.

-(sorry, for now no storage, database, data science, virtualization, streaming, orchestration, workflow or data privacy tools)
+(for now, no storage, database, data science, virtualization, streaming, orchestration, workflow or data privacy tools)

 **Articles on tools list and architectures**